truenas/middleware/docs/userguide/freenas_directoryservice.rst

 +--------------------------+---------------+--------------------------------------------------------------------------------------------------------------------------------------------+

 Table 9.1b summarizes the backends which are available in the "Idmap backend" drop-down menu.
 Each backend has its own `man page <https://www.samba.org/samba/docs/man/manpages/>`_ which should be referred to for implementation details.
+Since selecting the wrong backend will break Active Directory integration, a pop-up menu will appear whenever you attempt to change this setting.

 **Table 9.1b: Available ID Mapping Backends**